 Poudre River Public Library District's Summer Reading Challenge is a terrific way to keep the kids in your care reading throughout their summer vacation!
-We've put together a special version of Summer Reading that's easy to do with a small group of kids like a child care group, scout troop, or other group.
-Sign up for a group account online at PoudreLibraries.org or on a library computer starting May 22, then stop in a library and receive a free gift for each child in your group (while supplies last).
-Complete ten hours of shared reading time, and each child in your group will receive a free book, a coupon for free Walrus ice cream, and a coupon for a free 3" plant at Gulley Greenhouse.
+We've put together a special version of Summer Reading that's easy to do with a small group of kids like a child care group, scout troop, or other non-family groups of kids.
+Sign up for a group account online at PoudreLibraries.org or on a library computer starting May 28, then stop in a library and receive a free gift for each child in your group (while supplies last).
+Complete ten hours of shared reading time, and each child in your group will receive a free paperback book and a coupon for a free plant at Gulley Greenhouse.
 Children who wish to participate in the library's summer STREAM (Science, Technology, Reading, Engineering, Arts, Math) learning activities for special prize drawings must sign up with their families or individually.

 Summertime is also a great time to visit the library.
 To give your group the best possible library experience (not too crowded and staff to help your kids), here are the ideal times to visit a library near you.

 201 Peterson St.

 Monday mornings, * Monday afternoons, Tuesday afternoons, Wednesday mornings, Thursday afternoons, Friday afternoons